 To help supercharge your creative inspiration, we’ve partnered with Snapwire to give you some tips on how to take amazing street photos.

-People watching in famous spots can entertain us for hours on end.
+People watching in famous spots can entertain you for hours on end.
 The one-of-a-kind culture and unique interactions you can witness during otherwise ordinary events is truly incredible.
 This spontaneity, the fact that you’re able to capture fleeting moments of truth in real time, is the reason street photography = has caught on like wildfire among digital photographers.
 Here are 5 tips to help you get those impeccable unplanned shots.